A Contemplative, Naturalistic Perspective

 One of her portraits was displayed in the prestigious 2009 Schafer Portrait Challenge exhibit at the Maui Arts and Cultural Center and at the Contemporary Museum First Hawaiian Center in Honolulu.
 Victoria also won 2nd place (Juried and Peoples Choice award) at the 2008 Kona Coffee Arts Festival for her coffee themed piece, "Fresh Ground Still Life"

-Victoria's work includes portrait studies of children, objects in nature and animals.
-She is available for commission work and her process involves an extensive interview and photography session regarding the subject matter and commissioned expectations.
-She prefers to work closely with her clients and from her own photography and life studies to maintain the contemplative look and feel that her artwork conveys.
+Victoria's work includes portrait studies of children, objects in nature and animals and prefers to work from her own photography and life studies to maintain the contemplative look and feel that her artwork conveys.

 "Water Nymph"